-The completeness of IDSR reporting (supported by EWARS mobile) at health facility level were 90% in both week 32 and 31, 2021.
-9 states were above the target of 80%
+The completeness of IDSR reporting (supported by EWARS mobile) at health facility level was 90% in week 31, 2021 compared to 87% in week 30, 2021.
+8 states were above the target of 80%

 Disclaimer: The boundaries and names shown and the designations used on this map do not imply the expression of any opinion whatsoever on the part of the World Health Organization concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.